487-503 George Street,

 At this point the new owners started being offered enormous incentives to develop the site.
 In spite of the live theatres' success the owners were basically money oriented and decided to sell.
 When the public got news of this the government became involved and placed a heritage order on the building.
 The construction unions blacklisted the site in an attempt to preserve the building.
 There was a very active group inaugurated to fight to save this grand theatre for the city.
 The owners were at loggerheads with the planning authorities and state government and resented being told they could not develop their site so they shuttered the building, stripped it and left it to decay.

 The grand lady of George Street came down with much anger and hysteria from the campaigners and the site was levelled in about three months during 1990.
-Due to an unforseen slump in the property market the site then sat vacant and neglected for years while the new owners waited for the market to improve.
-The site was still a hole in the ground for the 2000 Olympics; an eyesore and embarrasment to the city council and state governement who had approved the demolition of a beautiful civic amenity.
+Due to an unforeseen slump in the property market the site then sat vacant and neglected for years while the new owners waited for the market to improve.
+The site was still a hole in the ground for the 2000 Olympics; an eyesore and embarrassment to the city council and state government who had approved the demolition of a beautiful civic amenity.